dowenberghmark/FPGA-SHA256/README.md

 ## Description
 System that will (hopefully) accelerate SHA-256 on an FPGA.

 Amazon F1 instances will be used to test the system on real hardware.
-CPU and FPGA will communicate through DRAM connected to PCIe with Amazon's [EDMA driver](https://github.com/aws/aws-fpga/tree/master/sdk/linux_kernel_drivers/edma).
+CPU and FPGA will communicate through DRAM connected to PCIe with ~~Amazon's EDMA driver~~ an XDMA driver through OpenCL.
+Both host code and FPGA kernel will be written in OpenCL C/C++ and compiled using Xilinx's SDAccel tool.

 A double buffer will be used to allow the CPU and FPGA to write and read buffers in parallel.